You are here

 - Understand building details, and state-of-the-art digital tools support design, presentation and modeling.

-- Produce work that clearly exhibits the diverse canons of building design, so that teach of these vocabularies inform building production, ideation, and performance.
+- Produce work that clearly exhibits the diverse canons of building design, so that each of these vocabularies inform building production, ideation, and performance.

 - Demonstrate the use of ordering systems, diagramming, and research in urban and building precedents to develop upper-level solutions.